thaibault/weboptimizer/readme.md

     ...

-You can even reference any value or evaluate any configuration value dynamically though a small evaluation mechanism:
+You can even reference any value or evaluate any configuration value dynamically though a complete JavaScript compatible evaluation mechanism:

     #!JSON